naseberry/pugin-components/README.md

 ```bash
 make develop
 ```
-This runs foreman that starts the app and shunter erve
+This runs foreman that starts the app, shunter serve and watches for changes in the src directory.

 The application should now be available at [http://localhost:5500][local].